 pi-internet-bridge

-If you run into issues, feel free to submit an issue to this github repo
+If you run into issues, feel free to submit an issue to this GitHub repository.

 Why?

-I am using an old PC and it does not have a built in WiFi reciver so I use a wireless to ethernet bridge that plugs into the wall.
+I am using an old PC that does not have built in Wi-Fi, so I use a wireless to ethernet bridge that plugs into the wall.

-Since the plug has issues and constantally disconnects me from the internet, I wondered if it was possible to use my raspberry pi as the bridge.
+Since the plug has issues and constantly disconnects me from the internet, I wondered if it was possible to use my raspberry pi as the bridge.

 It works perfectly and so far has not disconnected my PC from the internet.
 Finally, I can play on that Minecraft server without being disconnected every 15 minutes.